SmallPlanet/RoverAndroid/README.md

 val formatter = SimpleDateFormat("dd-MM-yyyy", Locale.ENGLISH)
 val fromDate: Date = formatter.parse("01-01-2020") ?: Date()

-Rover.collect(
+// 1.
+Create a new connection to a merchant
+// userId: [optional] identifier you provide and passed through by Rover
+// account: [optional] account name for this merchant to connect to (nil for new connection)
+// merchantId: the identifier for the merchant to connect to (passed back in configure merchants array)
+// fromDate: how far back you'd like to collect receipts
+// collectItemInfo: [optional] collect extra information about items when possible (like UPC)
+// isEphemeral: [optional] encrypt and store this connection locally to reconnect at later date Rover.collect(
+	userId = null,
+	account = null,
 	merchantId = MerchantId.gmail.rawValue,
 	fromDate = fromDate,
+	collectItemInfo = true,
 	isEphemeral = false,
 	delegate = ReferenceDelegate())

+// 2.
+List current merchant connections
+// connections: array of existing merchant connections Rover.connections { connections ->

+}

+// 3.
+Recollect from an existing connection Rover.collect(
+	userId = null,
+	account = connection.account,
+	merchantId = MerchantId.gmail.rawValue,
+	fromDate = connection.fromDate,
+	collectItemInfo = true,
+	isEphemeral = false,
+	delegate = ReferenceDelegate())

+// 4.
+Remove a connection
+Rover.shared.remove(connection: connection) { }

 ```

 ## SDK Integration